socketry/sus/context/shared-contexts.md

 ```

 Note the use of `unique: adapter.name` to ensure each test is uniquely identified, which is useful for reporting and debugging - otherwise the same test line number would be used for all iterations, which can make it hard to identify which specific test failed.

+## Best Practices

+1. **Organize by domain**: Group related shared contexts together in modules
+2. **Keep contexts focused**: Each shared context should test one cohesive behavior
+3. **Use parameters**: Make shared contexts flexible by accepting parameters
+4. **Document intent**: Use clear names that explain what behavior is being tested

+## Common Pitfalls

+1. **Over-sharing**: Don't create shared contexts for behaviors that are only used once
+2. **Tight coupling**: Avoid shared contexts that depend on too many specific implementation details
+3. **Unclear names**: Use descriptive names that make it obvious what behavior is being tested